econoalchemist/UpstreamData-Startup/README.md

 ![](Assets/Slush0.png)

 Then you can input an email address, username, and create a strong password.
-You may want to make considerations about using an email or username that reveal personally identifiable information about you.
+You may want to make considerations about using an email or username that do not reveal personally identifiable information about you.
 A confirmation email will be sent to the provided email address.

 ![](Assets/Slush1.png)
 ![](Assets/Slush2.png)